Before & After school

 - Members may not use ChildWatch for children that are not under their legal guardianship

-- Parents are the only people allowed to check children into ChildWatch, ChildWatch is not open to members caring for someone else's children.
+- Parents are the only people allowed to check children into ChildWatch; ChildWatch is not open to members caring for someone else's children.

-- The same parent must sign each child in and out daily
+- The same parent must sign each child in and out daily.

-- If pagers are lost or broken a $50 fee will be charged to the member
+- If pagers are lost or broken a $50 fee will be charged to the member.

 - Reciprocal YMCA members may not use ChildWatch from January-May 1st.

-- Children that are visibly ill will not be allowed in ChildWatch
+- Children that are visibly ill will not be allowed in ChildWatch.

 Good to know...

 Learning to swim at the YMCA is an exciting and enjoyable process!
 Here are a few pointers for you to know when you or your child begins swim classes: Be patient and supportive.
 Swimming develops new motor skills, and the time needed to learn these skills varies from person to person.
 Generally, it takes 3 consecutive sessions to progress to a new level.
 Time is required to develop strength and endurance to perform these skills.
 Swimmers develop as these skills are reinforced.
 Our Aquatics program meets the need for a comprehensive program of water enrichment and skill development.
-Our enthusiastic staff, low ratios, and progressive program will ensure your child’s experience is fun and rewarding.
+Our enthusiastic staff, low ratios, and a progressive program will ensure your child’s experience is fun and rewarding.

 Youth Swim Programs